lewagon/dotfiles/05-Rails/03-Rails-restaurant-reviews/02-Yelp-MVP/README.md

 ```
 to selectively run tests in the `spec/models` folder.

 You can also manually test your code with the `rails console`.
-Do not forget to `reload!` between each code change!
+Don't forget to `reload!` between each code change!

 ```bash
 rails c